SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ```fsharp
 ```

-For our fadeIn, we want the user to specify an initial value, since it might be that he or she doesn't want to fade from silence, but from half loudness:
+For our fadeIn, we want the user to specify an initial value, since it might be that he or she does not want to fade from silence, but from half loudness:

 ```fsharp
 ```